zmwang0574/zmwang0574.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Incoming PhD Student in Electrical and Computer Engineering
+role: PhD Student in Electrical and Computer Engineering

 # Organizations/Affiliations to show in About widget
 organizations: